-This page discusses measures applicable to most livestock farms in New York State, especially those raising cattle or swine.
+This page discusses measures that apply to most livestock farms in New York State, especially those raising cattle or swine but also farms raising goats, sheep, horses and other animals.
 These include smaller farms with just a small number of animals and up to larger farms with head counts in the thousands.
 For poultry farm energy efficiency guidance and incentives, visit our Poultry Sector page.
 It is recommended that you also check out the Cross-Farm Technologies page where you will find applicable measures for multiple farm types, and measures relating to lighting, space heating, and preventative maintenance.

 Ventilation at beef and livestock farms includes systems to move air in and out of the animal areas as well as air circulation within the barn.
 Measures to save energy will typically require capital expenditures, therefore these measures are best applied to areas where the fans operate for more than 20 hours weekly, on average.